Postdoctoral Fellow-Dept. of Cancer Biology (Req 1341)

 Works in a research laboratory environment.
 Must be familiar with chemical hygiene and biosafety procedures, and willing to accept training in such procedures.
 Work may involve some exposure to and handling of research animals (mice), potentially biohazardous substances (recombinant DNA, retro and lentiviruses, ATCC human cell lines), and potentially hazardous chemicals (organic solvents, cancer chemotherapeutic drugs).
 The irregular nature of the timing of research projects may require some evening and weekend hours to complete experiments.The above list of duties is intended to describe the general nature and level of work performed by people assigned to this classification.
 It is not to be construed as an exhaustive list of duties performed by the people so classified, nor is it intended to limit or modify the right of any supervisor to assign, direct and control the work of employees under his/her supervision.The University of Toledo is an equal opportunity, affirmative action employer.
 The University of Toledo does not discriminate in employment, educational programs, or activities on the basis of race, color, religion, sex, age, ancestry, national origin, sexual orientation, gender identity and expression, military or veteran status, disability, familial status, or political affiliation.
 The University of Toledo provides reasonable accommodation to individuals with disabilities.
 If you require accommodation to complete this application, or for testing or interviewing, please contact the Human Resources Department at 419-530-4747 between the hours of 8:30AM and 5:00PM or apply online for an accommodation request

-.Computer access is available at most public libraries and at the Office of Human Resources located in the Center for Administrative Support on Main Campus or at the satellite HR Office located at the Facilities Services Building, Suite 1000 on the Health Science Campus.
+.Computer access is available at most public libraries and at the Office of Human Resources located in the Center for Administrative Support on Main Campus.

 Share this job with your network: